9600bauds/remi2AI/README.md

 # Key Features
  - User-friendly file upload, leveraging `react-dropzone` to allow for drag-and-drop functionality and image previews.
  - AI-powered data extraction using Google AI Studio: It has a rich API which allows for detailed prompts, thinking tokens, and a well-defined structured output.
 The result is a surprisingly reliable JSON digitization of the data requested in the schema.
- - Automated creation of a new Google Sheet: The Google Cloud API is similarly rich and allows you to create new spreadsheets inside each user's Google Drive
+ - Automated creation of a new Google Sheet: The Google Cloud API is similarly rich and allows you to create new spreadsheets inside the end user's Google Drive.
- - Secure Google Sign-In (OAuth 2.0 via `@react-oauth/google`): OAuth allows each user to sign into their Google account, making sure all processed data is secure, and the created sheet is owned by the user.
+ - Secure Google Sign-In (OAuth 2.0 via `@react-oauth/google`): OAuth allows each user to sign into their Google account, making sure all processed data is secure, and the created sheet is owned by the end user.
  - Data population into the newly created Google Sheet: Google Sheets API allows for a template to be applied, and the structured data to be uploaded to a predefined range.
  - Multi-language support (English/Spanish) using `i18next`.
  - Responsive user interface built with Bootstrap.